schrieksoft/terraform-provider-snapcd/docs/resources/source_refresher_preselection.md

 ### Required

-- `runner_pool_id` (String) ID of the Runner Pool to preselect as 'refresher' for the given Source URL.
-Messages requesting a source refresh will be sent to this Runner Pool's service bus endpoint.
+- `runner_id` (String) ID of the Runner to preselect as 'refresher' for the given Source URL.
+Messages requesting a source refresh will always be sent to this Runner's
-- `source_url` (String) Unique Source URL to which a Runner Pool (or specific Runner within the Runner Pool based on `runner_self_declared_name`) is assigned as the preselected 'refresher'.
+- `source_url` (String) Unique Source URL to which a Runner (or specific Runner within the Runner based on `runner_instance_name`) is assigned as the preselected 'refresher'.

 ### Optional

-- `runner_self_declared_name` (String) Self-declared name of a Runner (within the Runner Pool defined by `runner_pool_id`) to preselect as 'refresher'.
-If this is set, then messages will be sent to this Runner's specifc service bus endpoint, instead of sending to the Runner Pool's shared endpoint.
+- `runner_instance_name` (String) Name a specific runner instance to select (should unique identify the the instance).
+Use this if you have enabled multiple instances on your runner, but want all refresh requests for this source to go to a specific instance.

 ### Read-Only